 China isn’t messing around when it comes to investing in the biotech sector, or pushing the frontiers of human knowledge.
 Nowhere is this more evident than with China’s substantial foray into creating new drugs — as well as that nation’s massive research commitment to the human genome, striving to cure and prevent diseases, and improve human life.
-Regardless if you translate medical terminology for a living, work with Chinese translation services, or perhaps are involved in a variety of other translation related jobs, the investment China is putting into biotech means that there is, and will continue to be, a ton of medical and research information in need of translation.
+Regardless if you translate medical terminology for a living, work with Chinese translation services, or perhaps are involved in a variety of other medical translation jobs, the investment China is putting into biotech means that there is, and will continue to be, a ton of medical and research information in need of translation.

 A good example of the innovative thinking coming out of the Middle Kingdom these days is the work being done by BGI (Beijing Genomics Institute).
 Even though this enormous genetic research collective is no longer located in Beijing, BGI (now situated in Shenzhen) has lead the efforts to sequence the nasty SARS (severe acute respiratory syndrome) virus, and leads the world in next generation sequencing (faster and less expensive than older sequencing techniques), and has even sequenced the giant panda genome.